What is a ‘clean break’ following divorce?

 What is a full consent order?

-A full consent order is not necessarily a ‘clean break’.
-It may include a deferred clean break for example, when a clean break will happen only after a certain event takes place such as children finishing school or attaining a certain age or after the sale of a property, say in five years' time.
+A full consent order is not necessarily a clean break order.
+It may include a deferred clean break, sometimes called a Mesher order.
+A deferred clean break is a clean break clause that activates only after a certain event takes place.
+This could be anything, from when your child finishes school or reaches a certain age to after the sale of a property.

 What is a clean break order?